azalea-rs/azalea/CONTRIBUTING.md

 The second major thing to watch out for is accidentally introducing performance regressions.
 Certain parts of Azalea are highly performance sensitive (notably, the pathfinder), so most changes in these areas should be benchmarked to avoid accidentally hurting performance.

+You're encouraged to write relevant tests and benchmarks.

 ## Profiling

 Please see [the chapter about profiling in the Rust performance book](https://nnethercote.github.io/perf-book/profiling.html).